hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ![edit file](/assets/Chapter0-edit%20file.png)
 Drag the repository/folder you created into the text editor, in this case, I use *visual studio code*.
 ![write a file](/assets/Chapter0-write%20a%20file.png)
-Under the example repo, create your first file `hello github.md`, write an H1 line `Let's try out github`, and save it.
+Under the example repository, create your first file `hello github.md`, write an H1 line `Let's try out github`, and save it.

-#### Publish your repo to GiHhub
+#### Publish your repository to GitHub

 ![publish repo](/assets/Chapter0-publish%20repo.png)
 After creating your first file, open GitHub desktop, you can see the changes you did before.
 Give a description of this changes in [1], then commit to master in [2],(this step is like that you confirm the changes).
 After that, you can click [3] and [4] to publish your repo.